 It is essential that we are consistent in our approach to public policy issues.
-You must obtain prior approval from the Government Affairs Department to hire outside counsel or a public affairs firm to contact government officials about legislation, regulatory policy, or rule making on behalf of Waste Management.
+You must obtain prior approval from the Government Affairs Department to hire outside counsel or a public affairs firm to contact government officials about legislation, regulatory policy, or rule making.
 This includes grassroots lobbying contacts.